 Windy Nation Solar Panels

 WindyNation makes polycrystalline panels that get excellent reviews, but there is not as much feedback on the monocrystalline panels.
 The few that are available are positive.
-The monocrystalline panels are less expensive and slightly smaller than the polycrystalline.
+Monocrystalline panels are less expensive and slightly smaller than polycrystalline ones.

 - Excellent reviews

 - Shipping and delivery sometimes result in damage